E-Commerce Site Search: Get Revenue Now and Later

 Marketing and Advertising

-For years, tech introspectives have been writing about the digital marketing bubble finally bursting.
+- Digital Marketing - For years, tech introspectives have been writing about the digital marketing bubble finally bursting.
 Since customer acquisition costs (CAC) have increased 60% in the last six years, marketers are reevaluating their primary acquisition channels and the strategies behind campaign distribution.
 Modern-day tools that marketing teams once used to target audiences are no longer considered effective, ethical, or even legal in certain geographies.
-Thus, businesses across all verticals are reconsidering their investment dollars in these areas and looking at alternative approaches to build an organic SEO strategy, improve conversions, and boost revenue — like product search technology.
+Thus, businesses across all verticals are reconsidering their investment dollars in these areas and looking at alternative approaches to build an organic SEO strategy, improve conversions, and boost revenue — like site search functionality that gives customers relevant results.

-Product data needs enriching descriptions, multiple images, and correct taxonomy and categories.
+- Data Storage and Improvements - Product data needs enriching descriptions, multiple images, and correct taxonomy and categories.
 Typically living in Product Information Management (PIM) or Enterprise Resource Planning (ERP) systems, cleaning up product data might mean a new PIM, or hiring an agency to reorganize or enrich it.
-A lot of businesses put off product discovery because they believe that search engines can’t work if the product data is bad.
-With an intelligent search engine, you can fill in the gaps within your product data by using autosuggest, auto-generated synonyms, and auto query relaxation features, while you fix your product data.
-You don’t need a complete e-commerce replatform first!
+A lot of businesses put off site search because they believe that search engines can’t work to product accurate search results if the product data is bad.
+With a custom site search solution, you can fill in the gaps within your product data by using autosuggest, auto-generated synonyms, and auto query relaxation features, while you fix your product data.
+You don't need a complete e-commerce replatform first!

 Logistics and Fulfillment

-Self-service tools have been gaining traction on and off over the past 20 years.
+- Self-service Tools - Self-service tools have been gaining traction on and off over the past 20 years.
 As employment numbers and operating budgets hit record lows, the pandemic reignited businesses’ interest in these solutions.
 Whether you’re setting up AI-powered chat and messaging features, creating a knowledge base or help center, or building an app specifically for your brand, self-service tools lead to faster customer resolutions, lower labor costs, and a more efficient, cohesive experience across departments.
-As it relates to problem-solving, a good product discovery solution is considered a self-service tool in its own right because it allows the customer to self-assist and find the right product or service.
+As it relates to problem-solving, advanced site search tools are considered a self-service tool in their own right because it allows the customer to self-assist and find the right product or service.

-If your business deals with products, you might feel the need to be like Amazon.
+- Fulfillment and Shipping - If your business deals with products, you might feel the need to be like Amazon.
 We’ll admit that Amazon’s business model of constant availability, quick fulfillment, and two-day shipping is a tough one to beat.
 The “Amazon standard” is what it is today because of the company’s uncompromisingly convenient business model that’s focused on the customer.
-But your business doesn't want to lose customers by only thinking about the transactional piece of commerce — it’s all about creating end-to-end, personalized shopping experiences that begin with good product discovery.
+But your business doesn’t want to lose customers by only thinking about the transactional piece of commerce — it’s all about creating end-to-end, personalized shopping experiences that begin with good site search.

-Shoppers are likely to leave a site if it’s unattractive, slow to load, or difficult to navigate.
-A good UI/UX strategy will help your e-commerce website avoid these faux pas and adapt to any device via responsive design.
+- User Interface/User Experience (UI/UX) - Shoppers are likely to leave a site if it's unattractive, slow to load, or difficult to navigate.
+A good UI/UX strategy will help your e-commerce website avoid these faux pas and adapt to any device via responsive design so your website visitors can have an optimal experience.
 While UI/UX is a crucial investment, certain tech solutions — like site search — contribute to “good” and “bad” digital experiences and allow you to essentially solve multiple problems in one fell swoop.

-By investing in a top-tier product discovery solution, you’ll guide the seeker to the transactional portion of their journey where they can convert into a customer.
+- Site Search - By investing in a top-tier site search solution, you’ll guide the seeker to the transactional portion of their journey where they can convert into a customer.
 If you truly see your business as part of the seeker-centric movement, you’ll need to eliminate any frustrations for your prospects, beginning with this very important e-commerce priority.
-Product discovery can be optimized through the search bar, category pages, and product recommendations with the right piece of commerce-oriented technology.
+Site search can be optimized through the search bar, category pages, and product recommendations with the right enterprise search software.

 The Four Engines of Good Product Discovery